StarlingXWeb/starlingx-website/src/pages/blog/starlingx-subcloud-local-install.md

 As mentioned earlier, transferring huge amounts of data simultaneously to numerous remote machines in one go will stress the network and potentially compromise network quality of service.
 This forms the motivation for an enhancement in the way we approach the deployment challenges.

 ## What if?
-What if the artifacts could be made available on the edge cloud already, when the System Controller begins deployment?
-In other words, can we avoid downloading artifacts at the time of deployment?
+What if the artifacts could be made available on the edge cloud already, when the System Controller starts the deployment process?
+In other words, can we avoid downloading artifacts from a remote location at installation time?
 The answer is yes!
 Deployment over the edge clouds can be enhanced, if the artifacts for installation were already present on the physical machines that make up the edge clouds, prior to the deployment operations, in persistent storage.
 This, in essence, is local install.
 Local Install consists of three scenarios.
 The first is where a physical machine comes “prestaged” with installation artifacts right from the factory; the second is when the user wants to upgrade an edge cloud, and the third, when the user wants to reinstall.